 We are committed to leading the way for our profession in taking urgent action to address the climate emergency and biodiversity crisis.

 In September 2019, we declared a climate emergency and biodiversity crisis – but a declaration means nothing without action.
-That is why we have now launched Action 2030: a project which will see us reach net-zero carbon emissions by 2030 and lead the way for our professions in taking urgent action to address the climate emergency and biodiversity crisis.
+That is why we launched Action 2030: a project which will see us reach net-zero carbon emissions (scope 1, 2 and 3) by 2030 and lead the way for our professions in taking urgent action to address the climate emergency and biodiversity crisis.

 To achieve our mission, we are committed to a number of actions listed in our declaration.
 Our Action 2030 reports (2019/20 and 2021-22) set out everything we have achieved so far and what we hope to achieve going forwards.

 We have since published our Carbon Reduction Plan (CRP) and reviewed our Environment Policy to get our journey to net zero underway which can be viewed below.
 The CRP sets out how we will achieve this and our principles for offsetting emissions.
 We have also published ‘Climate Emergency and Biodiversity Crisis: The Facts and Figures‘ which we will review biennially to keep our members up to date on the state of these crises.

 Greenhouse gas emissions are categorised into three ‘scopes’.